19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) an application to subscribe for or purchase shares or debentures, or units of shares or debentures is accepted, or shares or debentures, or units of shares or debentures are allotted, issued or sold, without a copy of a prospectus and profile statement, where applicable, in respect of the shares or debentures, or units of shares or debentures, having been registered by the Authority,

-the corporation and every person who is knowingly a party to the issue, circulation or distribution of the prospectus or profile statement, the acceptance of the application to subscribe for or purchase the shares or debentures, or units of shares or debentures, or the allotment, issue or sale of the shares or debentures, or units of shares or debentures, as the case may be, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $150,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $15,000 for every day or part thereof during which the offence continues after conviction.
+the corporation and every person who is knowingly a party to —

+(i) the issue, circulation or distribution of the prospectus or profile statement;

+(ii) the acceptance of the application to subscribe for or purchase the shares or debentures, or units of shares or debentures; or

+(iii) the allotment, issue or sale of the shares or debentures, or units of shares or debentures,

+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $150,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $15,000 for every day or part thereof during which the offence continues after conviction.

 (18) Every corporation shall cause a true copy of every document referred to in subsection (13)(e) to be deposited within 7 days after registration of the prospectus at the registered office of the corporation in Singapore and, if it has no registered office in Singapore, at the address in Singapore specified in the prospectus for that purpose.